Yekaterinburg: Religion

 Christianity is the predominant religion in the city, of which most are adherents to the Russian Orthodox Church.
 The Yekaterinburg and Verkhotursky diocese is located in the Holy Trinity Cathedral in the city.
 Other religions practised in Yekaterinburg include Islam, Old Believers, Catholicism, Protestantism, and Judaism.

 Yekaterinburg has a significant Muslim community, but it suffers from a lack of worship space: there are only two small mosques.
 Another mosque was built in the nearby city of Verkhnyaya Pyshma.
-On 24 November 2007, the first stone was laid in the construction of a large Cathedral Mosque with four minarets, and space for 2,500 parishioners in the immediate vicinity of the cathedral and a synagogue, thus forming the "area of the three religions".
+On 24 November 2007, the first stone was laid in the construction of a large congregational mosque with four minarets, and space for 2,500 parishioners in the immediate vicinity of the cathedral and a synagogue, thus forming the "area of the three religions".
 The mosque was planned to be built for the SCO summit, but due to funding problems, construction did not move from zero and is now frozen.

 Construction of a Methodist church started in 1992, and with the help of American donations, finished in 2001.
 A synagogue was opened in 2005, on the same place a 19th-century synagogue was demolished in 1962.

 Most of the city's religious buildings were destroyed during the Soviet era, in addition to the synagogue, the three largest Orthodox churches in Yekaterinburg were demolished – the Epiphany Cathedral, the Ekaterininsky Cathedral, and the Great Zlatoust Church.
 Other Christian churches such as the Lutheran Church of Yekaterinburg and the Roman Catholic Church of St. Anne (a new Catholic St. Anne's Church was built in 2000) were demolished as well.
 Other churches were used as warehouses and industrial sites.
 The only religious building in Yekaterinburg in the Soviet era was the Cathedral of St. John the Baptist.
 Recently, some churches are being rebuilt.
 Since 2006, according to the surviving drawings, the Great Zlatoust Church was restored in 2012.
 On 17 April 2010, the city was visited by Patriarch Kirill.